The Blue Night of the Orient

 To complement this experience, the Blue Note Café will offer a selection of teas and sweets inspired by various Eastern cultures throughout the night.

-More than just a series of concerts, La Nuit Bleue Orientale is an experience to be savored: a rare, generous, and deeply moving musical evening to be shared until the end of the night.
+More than just a series of concerts, La Nuit Bleue Orientale is an experience to be savored: a rare, generous, and deeply soulful musical evening to be shared until the end of the night.

 From Saturday, July 4, at 7:00 p.m. to Sunday, July 5, 2026, at 4:00 a.m.

 For *The Rhythm Alchemy*, Keyvan Chemirani has assembled an extraordinary ensemble—generous and open to both world cultures and contemporary sounds—at the crossroads of East and West.
-Because, for him, music is first and foremost a family affair, he has invited his brother Bijan Chemirani, as well as close friends and fellow artists.
+Because, for him, music is above all a family affair, he has invited his brother Bijan Chemirani, as well as close friends and fellow artists.
 The Persian rhythms of the zarb, daf, and ud blend with Prabhu Edouard’s tablas, Pierre Alain Tocanier’s drums, Vincent Ségal’s cello, Sokratis Sinopoulos’s Cretan lyre, and Julien Stella’s clarinet.
 Together, they explore the immense richness of timbres, colors, and rhythms—from percussion to the human voice, from the Indian subcontinent to Western drums.
-They celebrate this “alchemy of rhythm” with pleasure, groove, and jubilation as their only guiding principles.
+They celebrate this “alchemy of rhythm” with pleasure, groove, and jubilation as their only watchwords.
 From mystical Persian poems of the 12th and 13th centuries, recited by Aida Nosrat, to Julien Stella’s incredible beatboxing, a unique language is invented here—one that is both unfamiliar and familiar.

 Artists

-: Aïda Nosrat, text
+Aïda Nosrat, text

 by Keyvan Chemirani, zarb, percussion, santur; artistic

-direction by Bijan Chemirani, zarb, daf, saz
+Bijan Chemirani, zarb, daf, saz

-; Prabhu Edouard, tablas, kanjira
+Prabhu Edouard, tablas, kanjira

-Pierre-Alain Tocanier, drums
+; Pierre-Alain Tocanier, percussion

 ; Vincent Segal, cello